gdlc/STAT_COMP/power.md

-### Family-Wise Error Reate, False Discovery Rate (FDR) and power
+### Power, Type-I error rate and Flase Discovery Rate

-Consider testing a hypothesis (e.g, H0: b=0 Vs Ha: b!=0).
+Consider testing a hypothesis (e.g, in a linear model `y=mu+b*x+e`, H0: b=0 Vs Ha: b!=0).

 This hypothesis may or may not hold  (rows in the table below), and our decision may be to reject it or not to reject it (columns).
 The table below classifies each of the four possible cases:

-and we may reject the null or fail to reject it (columns).

 |           | Do not reject H0  | Reject H0          |
 |-----------|-------------------|---------------------|